photonsquid/CoinDetector/docs/elliot/Report.md

 > [!question]
 > *Present and visualize results of your evaluation, explain what do your results mean, why was your approach successful, why not? compare it to some baseline either implemented yourself or from the literature, blogs, Kaggle, etc.

 We will now analyze the results obtained from the training of the triplet model.
-The training process is carried out
+The training process is carried out #unfinished-business

 In this approach, the loss function for the triplet training structure is as follows:
 $$